 ENJOY A TASTE OF BARCELONA IN 48 HOURS 48 HOURS IN BARCELONA Coming to Barcelona before your Mediterranean cruise?
 Here is what you need to see in just 48 hours before or after your cruise!
 Day 1 - Explore the Gothic Quarters and get lost in its' maze of alleyways.
 Visit the La Boqueria Market and Barcelona Cathedral.
 In the evening, sample Barcelona's gastronomy by enjoying a Tapas tour!
-Day 2 - Book Park Guell for 8am and book La Sagrada Familia at 4:30pm months in advance.
+Day 2 - Book Park Guell for 9:30am and book La Sagrada Familia at 1pm months in advance.
 In the evening, stroll through Placa de Catalunya and do some shopping and people watching on Las Ramblas street.
 If you have additional time, view the Arc de Triomf and watch sunset at Ciutadella Park.
+Alternatively, you could book a Flamenco Show with tapas in the evening!

 ENJOY A TASTE OF BARCELONA IN 48 HOURS Day 1 - Navigate the Gothic Quarter's maze of alleys and side streets.
 Stumble upon La Boqueria Market early in the morning to avoid the crowds that come after 9:30am.
 Wander to the Barcelona Cathedral and access the secret rooftop by paying a couple of euros to take the elevator to the top!
 Sample some authentic Catalan food and drink with a local tour guide in the Old City of Barcelona that evening.
 Savor a delicious variety of local tapas and wines, whilst enjoying stories of the city and cuisine.
 A perfect end to the first night in the city.
 Day 2 - Explore the world of Gaudi.
-Make a reservation here, one or two months before your trip to Park Guell at 8:00am to avoid the massive crowds after 10:30am.
+Make a reservation here, one or two months before your trip to Park Guell at 9:30am to avoid the massive crowds after 10:30am.
 Bus 24 takes you right up the hill to Park Guell.
 You will spend roughly 2 hours here if you take your time and visit all the attractions.
 Grab a train or bus to Plaça de la Sagrada Família and eat lunch at Restaurant Zed or La Pedreta.
-Make a reservation one or two months before your trip for 4:30pm at La Sagrada Familia.
+Make a reservation one or two months before your trip for 1pm at La Sagrada Familia.
 If you need more Gaudi in your life, walk over to Casa Balto and Casa Mila.
 For your evening dinner and entertainment, be sure not to miss a Flamenco Show!
-Flamenco is an art form driven by a guitar, song ("cante") and dancing ("baile").
+Flamenco is an art form driven by a guitar, song ("cante") and dancing ("baile"), it's very entertaining and a great time!

 ENJOY THE FAMOUS ATTRACTIONS OF BARCELONA IN 3 DAYS 3 DAYS IN BARCELONA Barcelona is the capital of Catalonia, one of the most proud and rich cultures in Europe.
 It's one of the liveliest, most unusual, most innovative, artistic, and vibrant cities in the world.
 Take in its most famous attractions in 3 days, which is a good amount of time to spend in the city.
 Day 1 - Explore the Gothic Quarters and get lost in its' maze of alleyways.
 Visit the La Boqueria Market and Barcelona Cathedral.
 In the evening, sample Barcelona's gastronomy by enjoying a Tapas tour!
-Day 2 - Book Park Guell HERE for 8am and book La Sagrada Familia HERE at 4:30pm months in advance.
+Day 2 - Book Park Guell HERE for 9:30am and book La Sagrada Familia HERE at 1pm months in advance.
 Day 3 - Stroll through Plaça de Catalunya and then down Las Ramblas street to check out the shopping.
 Don't miss Arc de Triomf and Ciutadella Park.
 End your trip with a history lesson at the Picasso Museum or a brilliant Paella Cooking Class!
 Alternatively, take the day to visit Barceloneta Beach and relax! (just watch your belongings for pickpockets)